 What's to love about this recipe

-- Delicious: The Tinginys have a rich, creamy texture complimented by the crunch of the biscuits and the peanuts.
+- Rich, creamy texture with the delightful crunch of biscuits and peanuts.

-- Unique: Tinginys is a great introduction to the vastly underrated Lithuanian cuisine.
+- Tinginys is a great introduction to the vastly underrated Lithuanian cuisine.

 Have a listen here on how to pronounce Tinginys the right way.
 Always good to get it right!